meetpatel1111/one-click-k8s-deployment-azure/Documents/GITHUBACTIONS_DETAILED.md

 ---

-## 8. Reusability and Optimization
+## 9. Reusability and Optimization

 ### Reusable Actions

-The workflows use both official actions (checkout, setup-terraform) and third-party actions (Trivy scan).
+The workflows use both official actions (checkout, setup-terraform, azure/login) and third-party actions (Trivy, Fortio).
 These can be replaced or extended with custom composite actions.

 ### Matrix Strategy